-REQUIREMENTS FOR ADMISSION TO THE ED.D.
-PROGRAM
+REQUIREMENTS FOR ADMISSION TO THE EDD PROGRAM

-Students are admitted once a year to the Ed.D. program and applications for admission must be received by February 28 to be considered for acceptance for the following fall semester.
-To be admitted to the Ed.D. program in Educational Leadership, candidates must satisfy the following requirements:
+Students are admitted once a year to the EdD program and applications for admission must be received by February 28 to be considered for acceptance for the following fall semester.
+To be admitted to the EdD program in Educational Leadership, candidates must satisfy the following requirements:

-- 1. Possession of a master's degree from an accredited institution - Complete transcripts of prior undergraduate and graduate work must be submitted.
+- Possession of a master's degree from an accredited college or university. - Complete transcripts of prior undergraduate and graduate work from an accredited college or university must be submitted.
 A minimum 2.75 undergraduate gpa is expected as well as a 3.00 minimum graduate gpa. - 3.
-Complete program application with supporting materials. - 4.
-Submission of three letters of reference from individuals who are able to assess the applicant's academic potential and leader-ship ability. - 5.
-Submission of a current vita - 6.
-Highly qualified applicants will be invited to participate in an on-site writing assessment.
+Complete program application with supporting materials. - Submission of three letters of reference from individuals who are able to assess the applicant's academic potential and leadership ability. - 5.
+Submission of a current vita.

+6. Highly qualified applicants will be invited to participate in an on-site writing assessment.

-PROGRAM REQUIREMENTS FOR THE ED.D.
-DEGREE
+PROGRAM REQUIREMENTS FOR THE EDD DEGREE

-- Course work: A total of 54 credit hours of course work is required for the Ed.D.
-Students in both concentrations take 9 credit hours of Core Coursework (EDUC 824, 863, and 891) and 12 credit hours of dissertation study (EDUC 969) in fulfillment of the Executive Position Paper (EPP).
-Additionally, students in Administration and Policy take 21 credits of concentration coursework (EDUC 809, 810, 827, 828, 839, 890, 896), a 3 credit independent study with their advisor (EDUC 866) in preparation for their EPP proposal, and 9 credits of restricted electives.
+- 1. Course work: A total of 54 credit hours of course work is required for the EdD Students in both concentrations take 9 credit hours of Core Coursework (EDUC 824, 863, and 891) and 12 credit hours of dissertation study (EDUC 969) in fulfillment of the Executive Position Paper (EPP).
+Additionally, students in Administration and Policy take 27 credits of concentration coursework (EDUC 809, 810, 827, 828, 839, 879 [6 credits], 890), a 3 credit independent study with their advisor (EDUC 866) in preparation for their EPP proposal, and 6 credits of restricted electives.
 Students in Curriculum, Technology and Higher Education take 12 credits of concentration coursework (EDUC 665, 818, 850, 860) and 21 credits of restricted electives in the student's area of content knowledge expertise or area of employment responsibilities/expertise. - 2.
 Advancement to doctoral candidacy, including the successful defense of the EPP proposal. - 3.
 Development and successful oral defense of the Executive Position Paper.

-MASTER OF ARTS DEGREES (M.A.)
+MASTER OF ARTS DEGREES (MA)

-MAJOR IN TEACHING ENGLISH AS A SECOND LANGUAGE (TESL)
+TEACHING ENGLISH AS A SECOND LANGUAGE (TESL)

-The M.A. in Teaching English as a Second Language (TESL) program prepares students for teaching in ESL classrooms, and also provides training for teaching English as a second language in colleges and language institutes in the U.S. and abroad.
-Students are strongly encouraged to pursue the degree as full-time students, and all students will complete either a practicum or a student teaching experience.
+The MA in Teaching English as a Second Language (TESL) program prepares students for teaching in ESL classrooms, and also provides training for teaching English as a second language in colleges and language institutes in the U.S. and abroad.
+Students are strongly encouraged to pursue the degree as full-time students, and all students will complete either a practicum or a graduate teaching internship.